ChristieMyburgh/data-products-presentation/first_slidify/index.Rmd

 ## Main Features

-1. Ease of use
+1. Ease of use.

 2. Correct conversion formulas.

-3. Graphical representation of results
+3. Graphical representation of results.

 ---